dvhthomas/bitsby.me/content/blog/2019-01-29/core-skills-ge-tech-skills/index.md

 date: 2019-01-29T19:49:24-07:00
 tags: [leadership]
 draft: false
+summary: |-
-summary: "Reposting a popular article of mine from LinkedIn, I muse over the relative benefits of technical skills over core skills in hiring.
-And by _'muse'_, I mean predictably mean I _'express a strong opinion that I'm right'_"
+    Re-posting a popular article of mine from LinkedIn, I muse over the relative benefits of technical skills over core skills in hiring.
+    And by _'muse'_, I mean predictably mean I _'express a strong opinion that I'm right'_
 toc: true
 ---